dayseanm04/network/GNS3/Get-Started/troubleshooting.md

 Click on OK

-# problems you might run into setting up GNS3

 You might see this: <br/>

 **3) Virtualized Intel VT-x/EPT is not supported on this platform.
 Continue without virtualized Intel VT-x/EPT?**